top of page

 • West Coast Farmhouses: In rural communities, farmhouses often featured steep roofs to shed rain and wide porches for shelter.
 The use of local wood became a hallmark of these practical, no-fuss homes.

-These designs weren’t just practical; they were sustainable, using local resources with minimal impact on the environment.
+These designs were not just practical; they were sustainable.
+They utilized local resources with minimal impact on the environment.

 Fast forward to the 20th century, and BC’s urban areas saw their own version of vernacular architecture: the Vancouver Special.
 Popular from the 1960s to the 1980s, these boxy, two-story homes were designed to maximize space on narrow city lots.
 Built quickly and affordably, Vancouver Specials reflect the needs of a booming population and the practical mindset of the time.

-While not universally loved, they’ve become a quirky, nostalgic symbol of Vancouver’s urban history.
+While not universally loved, these homes have become a quirky, nostalgic symbol of Vancouver’s urban history.
 Today, many have been renovated to suit modern tastes while retaining their original character.

 Click HERE to watch a video on the Vancouver Special.